-Georgian mezzo soprano Anita Rachvelishvili is recognized internationally as one of the leading artists of our day.
+Georgian mezzo-soprano Anita Rachvelishvili is recognized internationally as one of the leading artists of our day.
 Her career was launched in a spectacular overnight coup de théâtre in 2009 when she opened Teatro alla Scala season as the title role in a new production of Carmen opposite Jonas Kaufmann and directed by Daniel Barenboim.
 This performance marked her debut in the role and was televised all over the world.
-Rachvelishvili rapidly made a number of international debuts in this role: at the Metropolitan Opera, Deutsche Oper Berlin, Bayerische Staatsoper, Staatsoper Berlin, Seattle Opera, San Francisco Opera, Teatro Regio Torino, Canadian Opera Company, Lyric Opera of Chicago, Semperoper Dresden, Teatro dell’Opera di Roma, and Arena di Verona.
-She has also received acclaim at the Opéra national de Paris, Royal Opera House, Wiener Staatsoper, and many other important houses.
-An exclusive Sony Classical artist, Rachvelishvili’s debut solo album of operatic arias was released in 2018 to great critical acclaim, and she was featured in a 2019 New York Times article titled “A Young Singer Takes the Opera World by Storm.”
+Rachvelishvili then rapidly made international debuts as the dynamic Carmen at the Metropolitan Opera, Deutsche Oper Berlin, Bayerische Staatsoper, Staatsoper Berlin, Seattle Opera, San Francisco Opera, Teatro Regio Torino, Canadian Opera Company, Lyric Opera of Chicago, Semperoper Dresden, Teatro dell’Opera di Roma, and Arena di Verona.
+She has also received acclaim at the Opéra national de Paris, Royal Opera House, Wiener Staatsoper, and other esteemed houses.
+An exclusive Sony Classical artist, Rachvelishvili’s debut solo album of operatic arias was released in 2018 to great critical acclaim, featured in a 2019 New York Times article titled “A Young Singer Takes the Opera World by Storm.”

 Anita Rachvelishvili was born in Tbilisi, Georgia.
 She first studied piano at the Mukhran Machavariani School, eventually focusing her studies on singing at the Vano-Sarajishvili Conservatory with Manana Egadze.
 She received a stipend from the president of Georgia, Mikheil Saakashvili, and shortly thereafter won the Paata Burchuladze Prize.
-While still a student at the conservatory, she debuted at the Opera in Tblisi as Maddalena in Rigoletto and as Olga in Eugene Onegin, subsequently joining the ensemble of the theatre.
-In 2007, she was invited to join the Accademia at the Teatro alla Scala where she came to the attention of Daniel Barenboim, further launching her career.
+Whilst still a student at the conservatory, she debuted at the Opera in Tbilisi as Maddalena in Rigoletto and as Olga in Eugene Onegin, subsequently joining the theatre ensemble.
+In 2007, she was invited to join the Accademia at the Teatro alla Scala where she commanded the attention of Daniel Barenboim, further inaugurating her career.

 After making countless debuts at theatres throughout the world, Rachvelishvili has returned to international houses each season.
 She has sung Amneris in Aida at the Metropolitan Opera, Teatro alla Scala, Teatro dell’Opera di Roma, Teatro Regio di Torino, Arena di Verona, and for her debuts at Wiener Staatsoper and Opéra national de Paris.
 She sang her first Dalila in Samson et Dalila for her debut in Amsterdam in concert at the Concertgebouw, and subsequently appeared as Dalila in Paris, Monte-Carlo, and with numerous other companies.
 She made her debut at the Dutch National Opera as Marfa in Chrstoph Loy’s new production of Khovanschina.